Zhao Yun: Service under Liu Bei

-Saving Xiahou Lan
+Battle of Bowang

 In 202, when Cao Cao was away on campaigns in northern China against Yuan Shao's sons and their allies, Liu Bei took advantage of Cao Cao's absence to launch an attack on Cao Cao's territories in central China.
 Cao Cao sent his general Xiahou Dun and others to lead an army to resist Liu Bei.

 During the battle, Zhao Yun captured Xiahou Lan (夏侯蘭), an old friend who was from the same hometown as him.
 He requested that Liu Bei spare Xiahou Lan's life and recommended Xiahou Lan to serve as a military judge because he knew that Xiahou Lan was knowledgeable about law.
 Zhao Yun earned praise for being conscientious and careful when he maintained a professional relationship with Xiahou Lan despite their friendship.

 Battle of Changban

 After Liu Biao died in 208, his younger son Liu Cong succeeded him as the Governor of Jing Province.
 When Cao Cao launched a military campaign in the same year to eliminate opposing forces in southern China, Liu Cong surrendered and yielded Jing Province to him.
 Liu Bei and his followers abandoned their stronghold in Xinye County and headed further south towards Xiakou, which was guarded by Liu Biao's elder son Liu Qi and was independent of Cao Cao's control.

 Cao Cao personally led a 5,000-strong elite cavalry force to pursue Liu Bei.
 They caught up with Liu Bei at Changban and inflicted a devastating defeat on his forces.
 While Liu Bei abandoned his family and fled, Zhao Yun carried Liu Bei's young son Liu Shan and protected Liu Bei's wife Lady Gan (Liu Shan's mother) during the battle and delivered them to safety.
 He was later promoted to the rank of General of the Standard (牙門將軍) for his efforts.

 Earlier on, after his defeat at Changban, Liu Bei heard rumours that Zhao Yun had betrayed him and defected to Cao Cao' side.
 Refusing to believe the rumours, he threw a short ji to the ground and said: "Zilong will never abandon me."
 He was right as Zhao Yun returned to him a short while later.

-In the winter of 208–209, Liu Bei formed an alliance with the warlord Sun Quan and they defeated Cao Cao at the decisive Battle of Red Cliffs.
-As Cao Cao retreated north after his defeat, Liu Bei and Sun Quan advanced and conquered Nan Commandery, which used to be under Cao Cao's control.